-At Loughborough Dental our preventative approach to our patients dental needs means that we aim to help patients retain their natural teeth for as long as possible.
+At Ascent Dental Care Loughborough our preventative approach to our patients dental needs means that we aim to help patients retain their natural teeth for as long as possible.
 However, there are occasions where it may be necessary to extract teeth, such as:

 In some of these instances, the patients may suffer mild to severe symptoms of pain in the mouth and face and subsequent diagnosis may mean that tooth extraction is required.

-At Loughborough Dental & Implant Centre we provide all patients access to emergency care for urgent dental treatment.
+At Ascent Dental Care Loughborough we provide all patients access to emergency care for urgent dental treatment.
 Registered patients suffering from pain will always be seen on the same day.

 What happens after tooth extraction?

 Our clinical team will ensure that patients are given the right advice and post-operative care information following your tooth extraction.
 We also offer a wide range of treatments available to help patients restore missing teeth of gaps caused by tooth extraction.
 These include:

 - Dental bridges – where one or more teeth help to suspend a ‘crown’ or false tooth into the gap